-- Discomfort on palpation of the nose or signs that the dog is becoming head-shy
+- Discomfort on examination or touch of the nose

-Fungal rhinitis can be difficult to diagnose because the clinical signs can appear very similar to a number of other nasal diseases (e.g. nasal foreign body, nasal tumour, allergic rhinitis) and there are significant limitations to some of the tests that are available:
+Fungal rhinitis can be difficult to diagnose as the symptoms can appear very similar to other nasal diseases (e.g. nasal foreign body, nasal tumour, allergic rhinitis).
+A range of tests are available, however they do present some limitations:

-- Conventional X-rays are very insensitive at detecting the disease within the nose
+- X-rays are very insensitive at detecting the disease within the nose

 - Swabs taken from the nasal cavity may be grown in the laboratory and give a positive culture, but since the fungus is found so widely in the environment, its presence within the nose does not confirm an active infection